STUDY ABROAD” and “

 Proxy Form or printed email from each of the other roommates.

-Statement of Intent is due.
+is due.
 No changes can be made after that date.

 If part of a squatted roommate group is chosen as an RA, to live in a theme house, takes a Leave of Absence, etc., Residence Life will work with the remaining roommate(s) to find an appropriate replacement.

 In order to be eligible to squat any space, the squatter must currently reside in that space and must have lived in that space from the first week of classes this spring semester.